Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 ```
 > [!NOTE]
 > This is fully open-source software, made freely available for inspection.
-> If you have security concerns, please review both the [`install-init-esphome.sh`](./install-init-esphome.sh) installer and the [`init-esphome`](./init-esphome) development environment setup script, before running the installer.
+> If you have security concerns, please review both the [`install-init-esphome.sh`](./install-init-esphome.sh) installer and the [`init-esphome`](./init-esphome) development environment setup script before running the installer, along with your copy of init-esphome after it's installed.
 <br>

 ### Use